-Legislation and regulation risk are the risk that changes to laws and rules will influence the results of the Fund.
+Legislation and regulation risk is the risk that changes to laws and rules will influence the results of the Fund.
 The Fund Manager cannot influence or change amendments to legislation and regulation.
-A wide variety of laws and regulations apply to the Dutch residential real estate market.
+A wide variety of laws and regulations apply to the Dutch real estate and office market.